-The U.S. dollar index® is a measurement of the dollar's value according to a basket of six exchange rates.
-Over half of the value is the dollar's value measured against the euro.
-The other five currencies are the Japanese yen, the British pound, the Canadian dollar, the Swedish krona, and the Swiss franc.
+The U.S. dollar index is a measurement of the dollar's value relative to six foreign currencies as measured by their exchange rates.
+Over half the index's value is represented by the dollar's value measured against the euro.
+The other five currencies include the Japanese yen, the British pound, the Canadian dollar, the Swedish krona, and the Swiss franc.

-The dollar index is calculated by the following formula.
+The dollar index is calculated using the following formula of currency pairs:

 USDX = 50.14348112 × EURUSD -0.576 × USDJPY 0.136 × GBPUSD -0.119 × USDCAD 0.091 × USDSEK 0.042 × USDCHF 0.036

 The value of each currency is multiplied by its weight, which is a positive number when the U.S. dollar is the base currency.
 It's a negative number when the U.S. dollar is the quote currency.
 In the equation above, the euro has the most weight, followed by the Japanese yen and the British pound.

 Euros and pounds are the only two currencies where the U.S. dollar is the base currency because they're quoted in terms of the dollar.
 For example, a euro might be worth $1.13.
 The others are quoted in terms of how many units a U.S. dollar will buy.
 For example, a dollar might be worth 109 yen.

 The Federal Reserve created an official index (DXY) in 1973 to keep track of the dollar's value.
 Tracking the dollar's value relative to certain foreign currencies started in 1971, however, after President Nixon abandoned the gold standard, which allowed the value of the dollar to float freely in the world's foreign exchange markets.
 The dollar changes constantly in reaction to shifts in the ongoing forex trades.
 Before the creation of the dollar index, the dollar was fixed at $35 per ounce of gold, and it had been that way since the 1944 Bretton Woods Agreement.